jardilio/ansible-tower-openshift/README.md

 # Environment options
 (see `.env`)
 * REPO - The repository to publish images to, default is `jardilio` (will need to change, obviously)
-* VERSION - The version to tag the created image as, default is `latest`
+* VERSION - The version to tag the created image as, default is `latest` (should be set to increment during CI process)
 * PLAYBOOK - The playbook to execute, default is `install.yml`
-* INVENTORY_FILE - The inventory to load, default is `./inventory/local-docker-desktop`)
+* INVENTORY_FILE - The inventory to load, default is `./inventory/local-docker-desktop`
 * OPTIONS - Additional options to send to ansible-playbook command

 # Instructions for local testing
 * You need to have Docker installed with Kubernetes enabled in Docker Desktop first
+* Run `docker login registry.redhat.io` to pull images (create account first if not already)
-* Run `docker-compose build` to build all images and log into redhat repo, if not already
+* Run `docker-compose build` to build all images locally to run
 * Then run `docker-compose run --rm ansible-tower-installer` to test deployment to local cluster

 # Instructions for customized deploys